mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 VNets can be segmented into subnets.
 This can be done to group related resources, and to apply security rules and filters across multiple resources within the same subnet.
 Network filtering will function through Network Security Groups or Application Security Groups - more on those topics will be discussed in the section *Securing Networks*.

 Multiple VNets can be linked up with *VNet Peering*, and then act as one.
 A VNet can only reside within a single region, forcing you to create multiple VNs across regions.
 VNet peering can still join the VNets together.
-Another way to accomplish this goal across is with VPN Gateway, depending on your company's needs.
+Another way to accomplish this goal is with VPN Gateway, depending on your company's needs.

 **ExpressRoute** lets you extend your on-premises networks into the Microsoft cloud over a private connection with the help of a connectivity provider.
 Can be used to connect to both Azure services and Microsoft 365 services.

 #### Other notes:

 -**Azure DNS** is a hosting service for DNS domains that provides name resolution.
-You can't use Azure DNS to buy a domain name.
+You can't use Azure DNS to buy a domain name - For an annual fee, you can buy a domain name by using App Service domains or a third-party domain name registrar.
 Azure DNS supports private DNS domains - this feature allows you to use your own custom domain names in your private virtual networks.

 -The initial domain name for a new Azure AD tenant cannot be changed and cannot be deleted.
 You can only add custom domain names for your business.